tobbensol/bobs-quest/src/main/resources/BugReplication.md

         - Fixed

-- player is alive with -1 hp when dropping
+- Player is alive with -1 hp when dropping
     - how to replicate:
         - hold down to drop (while on ground)
         - touch goomba 3 times until hp == -1